stiffwiggle/quattrofonti/README.md

 ## Other Notes

 This code preserves the MIDI to CV/Gate functionality of the stock nanosynth configuration, but sacrifices the digital Mozzi oscillator because the Mozzi libs apparently clash with the libraries used to drive the digipot voltage sources.

+I've got a good idea for the unused button in LINKED GATE mode - I'd like it to toggle between different methods of operation.
+I'd like two different random trigger modes - one high-density mode that triggers the gate more often than not, and a low-density mode that triggers the gate less frequently.